Photo by Ken Erickson |

 for KQED, KMTP, KCNS and KCSM at the top with the KFSF antenna below it.

-at the top and KBCW below it.
-The FM antennas are for KKSF and KFOG.
+for KGO at the top and KBCW below it.
+The FM antennas are

 This is a view of the west and northeast masts